-I love learning how to cook new things when I travel.
+I love learning how to cook new things when I travel; to have culinary travel adventures.
 Whether that’s bread in the Sahara desert or Greek favorites in Crete, a cooking class is an activity I always seek out.
 The Maldives felt like it would be a harder nut to crack.
 Most of the population lives on the main island of Male and as I researched what typical or popular dishes were, it was pretty hard to track down. when I set up our stay at Ras Fushi I told them that I would really love to do a cooking class if that was possible and they set everything up!

 MarocBaba doesn’t cook.
 He can handle simple things but anything beyond the basics just doesn’t happen, he says because he doesn’t enjoy it.
 Our cooking class was going to be two parts; Maldivian food and Thai food.
 Centara resorts certainly have a Thai feel (it’s where they all began) but also bring in local elements.
 I dug my hands in to make the Maldivian dishes assuming I would just handle all parts of the cooking class, but I was surprised when he jumped in and wanted to try making the Thai dishes!